 We recently conducted a survey with high school and college students about their smoking habits and opinions.
 Among other questions, we asked them why they started smoking.
 Here are the results:

-While the data indicates that smoking isn’t primarily picked up from a family member, it is still a possibility.
+While the data indicates that smoking isn’t primarily picked up from a family member, it’s still a possibility.
 Our survey also determined that most students begin their smoking habits in high school when they are still living at home.
-It’s important to pay attention to who may be influencing your child to start smoking – whether it is their friends or an extended family member.
+It’s important to pay attention to who may be influencing your child to start smoking – whether it’s their friends or an extended family member.

 In our survey, we also asked students about their drinking habits.
 Here’s what they had to say about why they consume alcohol: